GeoWebCache/geowebcache/documentation/en/user/source/installation/prerequisites/windows.rst

 Apache Tomcat
 -------------

+GeoWebCache requires a container supporting the Jakarta EE Servlet 6.1 specification.
+Apache Tomcat 11 and Jetty 12 are tested; other compliant containers should work but are untested.

-1. Navigate to `<https://tomcat.apache.org>`_, find the **Tomcat 9.x** link in the **Downloads** section, and save the ``Windows Service Installer`` file listed under **Binary Distributions / Core**.
+1. Navigate to `<https://tomcat.apache.org>`_, find the **Tomcat 11.x** link in the **Downloads** section, and save the ``Windows Service Installer`` file listed under **Binary Distributions / Core**.

-   * Tomcat 9 Required: GeoWebCache uses the JavaEE environment last supported in Tomcat 9.

-   * Tomcat 10 Unsupported: GeoWebCache is not yet compatibile with the JakartaEE environment used by Tomcat 10 and newer.
 2. Run this application to install Tomcat as a Windows service.

     After installing, use the small system tray icon.
 You can right click on it to ensure that it is running with the latest version of Java, and assign at least 256MB of heap memory.